Gran Turismo official steering wheel: Driving Force EX

 The Driving Force EX (also known as the GT Force RX (LPRC-12000) or Driving Force RX (Retail Version)) is the PlayStation 3 official wheel released on the console's launch date, November 11, 2006.
 It features force feedback and was succeeded by Driving Force GT.
 The wheel came bundled with Formula One Championship Edition.

 Driving Force GT

 The Driving Force GT was released on December 13, 2007.

 Developed in conjunction with Polyphony Digital, first introduced at the 2007 Tokyo Game Show and intended for use with Gran Turismo 5 Prologue, Gran Turismo 5 and all PlayStation 3 auto racing games, the Driving Force GT is the fifth entry in the company's Driving Force series of game controllers.

-G25 Racing Wheel

-The G25 Racing Wheel (LPRC-13000) was unveiled on October 25, 2007 and released on December 13, 2007.
-It currently has no matching official racing cockpit available.
-It's not an official GT steering wheel but is fully compatible and after some updates, officially supported in GT5 and GT6.

-G27 Racing Wheel

-The G27 Racing Wheel is based upon the previous G25, with some new features.
-Like the G25, the G27 is also not an official GT steering wheel but is fully compatible and after some updates, officially supported in GT5 and GT6.

-G29 Driving Force Racing Wheel

-The G29 Driving Force Racing Wheel is based upon the G27 and the Driving Force GT and it is compatible with the PlayStation 3, PlayStation 4 and PC.
-It was released in 2015 to replace the G27.
-Like the G27, it is also not an official Gran Turismo steering wheel.
-However it is supported in Gran Turismo's latest installment, Gran Turismo Sport.

-G923 Driving Force Racing Wheel

-The G923 Driving Force Racing Wheel is the successor to the G29 and G920 wheels.
-It is compatible with the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and PC.
-It was released in 2021 to replace the G29 and G920, and has 2 versions: One for the PlayStation, and one for the Xbox.
-Both versions are compatible with the PC.